 And Ephesians 1:13 says “And you also were included in Christ when you heard the word of truth, the gospel of your salvation.
 Having believed, you were marked in him with a seal, the promised Holy Spirit, . . .”
 We have to hear and believe.
 Hear and believe a message that is shared with all people.
 It’s like radio waves in the air.
 The radio waves are there, available to all.
 But only those with the “ears to hear” will hear it.
 And only those with the desire to believe will respond.

-Of course, salvation is only possible because of Jesus’ sacrifice and because the Spirit calls us, illuminates the eyes of our heart, and gives us the gift of faith.
+Of course, salvation is only possible because of Jesus’ sacrifice and because the Spirit calls us, illuminates the eyes of our heart, and gives us the gift of faith (or maybe it's the gift of salvation, as seen earlier).
 But I think this gift is offered to all, but not accepted by all.
 The light is available to all, but many keep their eyes closed or prefer the darkness.
 The radio waves are there, but many don’t bother to tune in or they flat-out refuse to tune in.
 Everything has been done for us, but our responsibility is to respond to the call.
 To reach out and accept the gift.